 It’s called open washing.
 It’s what happens when projects are open in name only, usually in terms of the four software freedoms, but are not legitimate open projects by any other definition.
 Open washing projects:

-- Practice closed governance, closed decision-making, and have little to no transparency in legal structure
+- Practice closed governance, closed decision-making, and have little to no transparency

 - Use openness to divide and conquer, using active provocations of conflict within communities

 - Are centred around specific personalities who are untouchable and unaccountable